Sunaan-Sultan/lets-travel/README.md

 # lets-travel
-A hotel booking travel application by which one can
+A hotel booking travel application by which one can br
   • Book hotel,
   • Search hotel,
   • See details of random hotel in different countries